Barnold8/Barnold8/README.md

 # Hello world! 👋

-I am a compiter science student at the University Of Nottingham on my second year!
+I am a computer science student at the [University of Nottingham](https://cs.nott.ac.uk) on my second year!
 I am also a hobbyist programmer who loves his video games and a varied range of alternative music.
 Sharing knowledge to others is something I find very enjoyable, anybody can learn programming and I want to share my knowledge to those who want to learn!

 # The languages seen in my projects! 🖥️